Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Mei 2026 18.55.10 UTC
+- WIB: Sabtu, 2 Mei 2026 20.41.27 UTC
-- WITA: Sabtu, 2 Mei 2026 19.55.10 UTC
+- WITA: Sabtu, 2 Mei 2026 21.41.27 UTC
-- WIT: Sabtu, 2 Mei 2026 20.55.10 UTC
+- WIT: Sabtu, 2 Mei 2026 22.41.27 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

 Kategori: success